Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR

 At $s = 5~\text{GeV}^2$ and $s = 10~\text{GeV}^2$, signal events were measured in the kinematic range $3.0 < q^2 < 4.3~\text{GeV}^2$ and $5< q^2 < 9~\text{GeV}^2$, respectively.
-In both cases, a $\pi^0$ candidate was reconstructed in the forward or backward region $|\cos\theta_{\pi^0}| > 0.5$, where the polar angle of the neutral pion is measured with respect to the direction of the antiproton in the $\bar{p}p$ center of mass system.
-The kinematic region of the measurement ensures that, at each $(q^2,\cos\theta_{\pi^0})$ point of the phase space, the appropiate cross channel momentum transfer squared ($t$ or $u$ for the forward and backward pion production, respectively) remains below $10\%$ of the $q^2$ value, in order to preserve the applicability of the QCD collinear factorization description.
+In both cases, a $\pi^0$ candidate was reconstructed in the forward or backward region $|\cos\theta_{\pi^0}| > 0.5$, where the polar angle of the neutral pion is measured with respect to the direction of the antiproton in the $\bar{p}p$ CM system.
+The kinematic region of the measurement ensures that, at each $(q^2,\cos\theta_{\pi^0})$ point of the phase space, the appropiate momentum transfer squared ($t$ or $u$ for the forward and backward pion production, respectively) remains below $10\%$ of the $q^2$ value.
+This is the definition adopted in this analysis of $|t| \ll q^2$ and $|u| \ll q^2$, needed to preserve the applicability of the QCD collinear factorization description.